onedata/onedata-documentation/doc/using_onedata/metadata.md

  a list of 2-element lists [key, value].
 The `emit()` function will be called for each 2-element list in the top-level list.

-**NOTE:**
+>**NOTE: Spatial view key format**
+>
-The mapping function defined for a spatial view must return key in a suitable format, described [here](https://docs.couchbase.com/server/5.5/views/sv-writing-views-keys.html).
+>The mapping function defined for a spatial view must return the key as a multidimensional bounding box.

-Examples of the mapping function:
+ There are 3 accepted ways of defining a key in a spatial function:
+> * single values - list of numerical values, which will be expaned to a collapsed range.
+    For example, list `[1.0, 2, 3.5]` will be internally expanded to  list of ranges `[[1.0, 1.0], [2 , 2], [3.5, 3.5]]`
+> * ranges - list of ranges.
+For example:  `[[1.0, 2.0], [100, 1000]]`
+> * GeoJSON geometry - the following GeoJSON objects are supported:
+>     * Point
+>     * MultiPoint
+>     * LineString
+>     * MultiLineString
+>     * MultiPolygon
+>     * GeometryCollection
+>
+> Above formats of defining keys might be combined.
+The only constraint is that GeoJSON object must be the first element of the list.
+>
+> Defining spatial view keys is thoroughly described [here](https://docs.couchbase.com/server/5.5/views/sv-writing-views-keys.html).

+Valid formats of the mapping function are presented below. `key` and `value` can be any valid JSON objects:
  * returning a single view row
     ```javascript
     function (id, type, meta, ctx) {